swethaedaguttu/Frappe-Job-application/documentation.md

 3. Login with one of the test users:
    - Administrator: admin@example.com / admin123
-   - Task Manager: manager@example.com / manager123
+   - Application Manager: manager@example.com / manager123
-   - Regular User: user@example.com / user123
+   - Application User: user@example.com / user123

 ## 9. Conclusion

-This project successfully demonstrates the integration of Frappe Framework with a React frontend to create a functional task management application.
+This project successfully demonstrates the integration of Frappe Framework with a React frontend to create a functional job application management system.
 The implementation includes:

 - A custom DocType with appropriate fields and permissions
 - Complete CRUD operations through custom API endpoints
 - Role-based access control with three distinct roles
 - A React frontend with authentication against Frappe's API
-- A clean, user-friendly interface for managing tasks
+- A clean, user-friendly interface for managing job applications

 The application showcases the power of using Frappe as a backend framework combined with a modern React frontend to create a robust and scalable business application.